 When a new hardware component is put into the device, the device shall automatically instantiate an ActualEquipment object and associate it with the Equipment object.

 When an SFP is put into the cage, the device shall automatically instantiate an ActualEquipment object and associate it with the Equipment object.
-(SFP shall represent all types of physical connectors in this text; e.g. a soldered RJ45 connector shall be seen as a permanently plugged SFP.)

 ExpectedEquipment